hmynssen/Stitcher/README.md

 # Introduction

-  Based on ___ ,  we developed a code that could reconstruct a 3D surface given 2D planar contours to start from.
+  Based on [Fuchs, Henry, Zvi M. Kedem, and Samuel P. Uselton.
+"Optimal surface reconstruction from planar contours."
+Communications of the ACM 20.10 (1977): 693-702.](https://dl.acm.org/doi/abs/10.1145/359842.359846?casa_token=QG0Dw4j_pZMAAAAA:5hFtaJwiRkrrcLh3Pz_5Po1DdeNN30CWM9BPfFtFr7dXSv86-_VAvzRlOoOsdf7Z_-a0CwTKLi7ipQ),  I developed a code that could reconstruct a 3D surface given 2D planar contours to start from.
 The idea is to connect M points in a plane to N points on another plane in the most parsimonious way possible, which is accomplish-able by minimizing the total length of the connection lines.
-On the process of doing so, the program can also connect contours that belong to a same plane by making connecting their nearest points.
+On the process of doing so, the script can also connect contours that belong to a same plane by making connecting their nearest points.

+  A possible desired output is a self-avoiding surface, instead of one that JUST minimizes total length.
+Such surface is currently searched and created by default but can be ignored by setting Surface()._intersection_range = 0.

   One tool that will be used to improve the final surface is:

       .
 Artificially improving the resolution by interpolating the coefficients of the Fourier's Series of each contour